lgalke/al-folio/_posts/2019-07-17-the-lottery-ticket-hypothesis.md

 To show that winning tickets exist, Frankle and Carbin[^lth] employ the following procedure, which they label *iterative magnitude pruning*:

-1. initialize model with parameters $$\theta_0$$
+1. Initialize model with parameters $$\theta_0$$ along with a mask $$m$$ set to all ones
-2. train the (masked) model for $$j$$ iterations
+2. Train the (masked) model for $$j$$ iterations
-3. prune its weights to produce sparse mask $$m$$
+3. Prune the lowest magnitude parameters and update $$m$$ accordingly.
-4. Fix $$\theta[m]$$ to zero, reset other weights to their values in $$\theta_0$$
+4. Reset $$\theta[m]$$ to their values in $$\theta_0$$ and fix all other parameters to zero.
-5. repeat from step 2 unless stopping criterion on sparsity or validation accuracy is met
+5. Repeat from step 2 unless stopping criterion on sparsity or validation accuracy is met

-Then, the final sparse subnetwork is reset to their weights at initialization.
+The result is a subnetwork (given by mask m) along with its initialization, which may perform one more training pass.
-In their study[^lth], the authors compare the accuracy of winning tickets against the whole model and against random tickets.
+In their study[^lth], the authors compare the accuracy of these winning tickets against the whole model and against random tickets.
-Random tickets share the same structure but are re-initialized randomly.
+Random tickets share the same structure but are re-initialized randomly before the final training pass.
-The main result is that the winning tickets consistently lead to higher scores than random tickets, and also can match or even outperform the full model.
+The main result is that the winning tickets consistently lead to higher scores than random tickets, and can also match or even outperform the full model.

 The authors conjecture that the optimizer focuses on training the weights of a well-initialized sub-network.
 The number of possible subnetworks grows exponentially with the number of